-Matrix II High Speed steel edge for heat and wear resistance, with 8% cobalt content for added durability & wear.
+Matrix II High Speed steel edge for heat and wear resistance, with 8% cobalt content for added durability and wear.
 Also, tooth hardness rating is high for better wear.
 Alloy steel backer for fatigue resistance.
 Ideal for thick, medium, and thin gauge metal cutting.
-30-day money back guarantee.
+30-day money-back guarantee.

-This product received overwhelming positive reviews from purchasers, a very few complaints about the blades breaking easily, and not being able to cut through stainless steel.
+This product received a few complaints about the blades breaking easily and not being able to cut through stainless steel.

 About 15-20% of purchasers thought the blades were too thin (too easily breakable) and/or not sharp enough.

-64 1/2" by 1/2".
 Blade is made from premium grade steel to resist heat buildup, prolonging blade life.
 Optimized tooth geometry for best performance during cutting.
-Manufacturer states their saw blades are designed to fit most popular brand band saws, including 9" and 10" band saws.
+Manufacturer states their saw blades are designed to fit most popular brand band saws, including 9 and 10-inch band saws.

 Slightly over 15% of buyers were disappointed by the product, mainly because it didn't hold up to making cuts through metal.
 On the costlier end of price range.

-70 1/2" x 1/2".
-Bi-metal band saw blade suitable for cutting thin pipe tube profiles, and perfect for soft metal, as reflected by tpi (teeth per inch).
+Bi-metal band saw blade suitable for cutting thin pipe tube profiles, and perfect for soft metal.
 Accommodates all band saws utilizing given blade dimensions.
 Received overwhelmingly positive reviews from purchasers.
 Reasonably priced compared to similar products.

-Not many complaints, but use on softer metals.
-Doesn't hold up well to stainless steel cutting, apparently.
+Not many complaints, but it should be used on softer metals.
+Doesn't hold up as well to stainless steel cutting.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.